 - Drink a Glass of Warm Milk.
 Just like babies like drinking warm milk before going to sleep, warm milk can actually comfort grown adults so they get better sleep.

 - Try Some Sleep-Inducing Snacks.
 Protein and carbohydrates induce sleep.
 Eating a few sleep-inducing snacks can help you get to sleep at night.
-Eat a banana with peanut butter or a whole wheat cracker with cheese.
+Eat a banana with peanut butter or whole wheat crackers with cheese.
 Eat these snacks half an hour before bed.

 - Get More Melatonin.
 Research on this is mixed, but some research has shown this hormone can regulate sleep-wake cycles.
 You can find melatonin in some foods, like: